dcaffer07/Arduino.cc-review-E2/README.md

 ## LED Fade w/o Button

 #### Description:
-> The goal and prurpose of this assignment was to reintroduce and refamiliarize ourselves to aurdunios and their code.
+> The goal and purpose of this assignment was to reintroduce and refamiliarize ourselves to ardunios and code.
 In this assigment we were tasked with making an LED fade in and out, rather than blink without a button, or really any other restrictions such as speed or amount of times.
 The primary difference in accomplishing this in the code compared to having an LED blink was using the anaolgWrite(); function rather than the digitalWrite(); function.
 Aside from that we will be using many of the same things such as connecting and establishing pins, serial.print.ln, ect.
 #### Wiriring

-> Very straight forward, simply connect an LED to the groundand a pin for power supply ad direction, and than add resisterns to ensure proper use of electricity...
+> Very straight forward, simply connect an LED to the ground and a pin for power supply and direction, and than add resistors to ensure proper use of electricity...
 <img src="https://raw.githubusercontent.com/zsiller38/Engineering2-Arduino/main/images/ArduinoPhade.png" alt="wiring"  style="width:500px;">

 Image credit goes to [Zach S. (BIG ZACH)](https://github.com/zsiller38/Engineering2-Arduino)